carbon-design-system/carbon/docs/developer-handbook.md

 For example, in `@carbon/colors` we can import the `carbon--colors` mixin by importing `@carbon/colors/scss/mixins.scss`.
 These types of files are guaranteed to have no, or minimal, side-effects.
-The only side-effects that are admitted are global variable initializations as this is required behavior in newer versions of Sass.
+The only side-effects that are emitted are global variable initializations as this is required behavior in newer versions of Sass.